fracpete/kodi-nfo-generator/README.md

   --episode_group EPISODE_GROUP
                         the regular expression to extract the episode (first group) (default: .*E([0-9]?[0-9]).*)
+  --multi_episodes      whether to store the episodes info in a single file
+                        (default: False)
   --dry_run             whether to perform a 'dry-run', ie only outputting the
                         .nfo content to stdout but not saving it to files (default: False)